Dalhousie University: Finances

 The university completed the 2017–18 year with revenues of $697.354 million and expenses of $664.274 million, yielding a surplus of $33.08 million.
 The largest source of revenue for the university was provincial operational grants, followed by tuition fees.
 The total endowment revenue reported in fiscal 2017–2018 was $481.372 million.

 In August 2025, the university became the first U15 institution in Canada to initiate a lockout against their faculty labour union, several days before the union was able to complete their vote on the university's final offer.
 The university claimed that they did not have the financial capacity to have their wages keep up with inflation; whereas the union claimed that the university favoured spending on infrastructure such as a new sports arena over paying their employees a fair wage.
-At the end of a one month lock-out, a first among all Canadian universities, Dalhousie paid out nearly twice what they claimed they could initially afford, and the student union issued calls for tuition to be returned due to the unecessary labour tactic used by then-president Kim Brooks and her Board of Governors.
+At the end of a one month lock-out, Dalhousie paid out nearly twice what they claimed they could initially afford.
+The student union issued calls for tuition to be returned due to the unnecessary labour tactic used by president Kim Brooks and her Board of Governors.
+However, no refunds were given.
+The lockout also sparked criticism about the university's paid participation with Nous Data Insights, an Australian based consulting firm which has been known for making cuts to the academic side of universities in favour of profit.